Electric-Coin-Company/zcash-docs/source/rtd_pages/install_debian_bin_packages.rst

    Note: If you decide to use `stable` instead of `stretch`, you may run the risk of accidentally updating when Debian 10 becomes the stable version.

-3. Update and upgrade the list of available packages for Debain 9 Stretch.
+3. Update and upgrade the list of available packages for Debian 9 Stretch.

    .. code-block:: bash